Adenike-Alonge/Adenike-Alonge/README.md

 [![GitHub Streak](https://streak-stats.demolab.com/?user=Adenike-Alonge)](https://git.io/streak-stats)

 👋 **Current Work**
-I currently work as a BD Analyst at Konsyg a SAAS Company in the Tech Industry.
+I currently work as a BD Analyst at Konsyg, a SAAS Company in the Tech Industry.
 My Team leader had this to say about me *“Adenike's ability to conduct thorough and insightful research sets her apart.
 She possesses a unique knack for delving into complex market trends, analyzing data, and deriving actionable insights that drive strategic decisions.
 Her research skills are not just academic; they are deeply practical, offering a roadmap for growth and innovation.”*

 👋 **Tools and Skills**